RaphaelPrevost/hashmap-benchmark/README.md

 |  800000 |        135.5   |        166.471 |            140.312 |          156.955 |      136.243 |         192.371 |         211.337 |     151.195 |      221.291 |
 | 1000000 |        182.896 |        255.819 |            166.844 |          251.627 |      164.85  |         301.03  |         266.861 |     192.885 |      274.933 |

-Same story for updates, except khash and khashl get closer too as we approach the million.
+Same story for updates, except khash starts breathing down my neck as we approach the million.

 ### Retrieve ≤ 1M keys